vargavd/angular-complete-guide-course/section-9-notes.md

 > <small>_Sidenote:_ if we inject a service in the `AppComponent`, but also in another component as well, this latter injection will override the instance for this component (??and branch??).</small>

-So in order to not to overwrite a `Service` in a component and get the "inherited" one, simply don't add it to the `providers array`.
+So in order to not to overwrite a `Service` in a component and get the "inherited" one, simply don't add it to the `providers array` in the components.
 But keep it in the constructor.

-> <small>_Sidenote:_ We can inject Services into Services, but for that, we need to do two things: provide the Service in the app module, plus mark the target service with the `@Injectable` decorator - so the service we want to inject other service to.</small>
+> <small>_Sidenote:_ We can inject Services into Services, but for that, we need to do two things: provide the Service in the app module, plus mark the target service with the `@Injectable` decorator - so the service we want to inject other service to. _(It needs to have a metadata attached to it)_</small>

 > <small>_Other sidenote:_ newer versions recommend to add the `@Injectable` decorator to all service.</small>